 Labour’s shadow chancellor has been even more emphatic on this point: “Tackling the deficit is important but we are rejecting austerity as the means to do it,” John McDonnell remarked in a conference speech two years ago.
 “We are setting out an alternative based upon dynamically growing our economy, ending the tax cuts for the rich and addressing the scourge of tax evasion and avoidance.”

-This leaves Corbyn’s position on Scottish independence – or at least the nature of his opposition to it – less than totally convincing.
-On one hand, at the UK level, he thinks austerity has been a terrible, politically-motivated mistake needlessly imposed by a capricious Tory elite.
+This leaves Corbyn’s position on Scottish independence – or at least the nature of his opposition to it – less than entirely convincing.
+On one hand, at the UK level, he thinks austerity has been a catastrophic mistake needlessly imposed by a capricious Tory elite.
 On the other, he argues that an independent Scotland would have no choice but to implement an amplified version of the Tories’ economic strategy in order to eliminate its deficit.
 That makes no sense.
 Worse, it actually mirrors the logic used by the right to justify austerity in 2010 – which is a strange look for an anti-establishment leftist.

 Corbyn could, at a stretch, argue that Britain’s ‘broad economic shoulders’ are better equipped to deal with sudden gaps in spending than those of tiny, peripheral Scotland.
 But that implies that there’s an inescapable relationship between a country’s size and its economic success, which there isn’t, unless you consider Sweden, Norway, Denmark, and Austria – none of which suffered as badly as the UK as a result of the 2008 crash – at some sort of vague or generic disadvantage in the global market place, which they aren’t.